oracle/node-oracledb/doc/api.md

 Open temporary LOB usage can be monitored using the view [`V$TEMPORARY_LOBS`](http://docs.oracle.com/database/122/ADLOB/managing-LOBs.htm#ADLOB45157).

-LOBs created with `createLob()` can be bound for IN and for OUT binds, but not for IN OUT binds.
-This is to stop temporary LOB leaks where node-oracledb is unable to free resources held by the initial temporary LOB.
+LOBs created with `createLob()` can be bound for IN, IN OUT and OUT binds.

 See [Working with CLOB and BLOB Data](#lobhandling) and [LOB Bind Parameters](#lobbinds) for more information.